 - This type of ant is common throughout the southern United States.

-- Fire ants will eat almost any kind of plant or animal matter, but prefer high-protein food.
+- These ants will eat almost any kind of plant or animal matter, but prefer high-protein food.

 Black Garden Ant (Lasius niger)